-The Salesian priests and brothers of Kristu Jyothi College under Fr.
+The Salesian priests and brothers of Kristu Jyothi College under Rev. Fr.
 Di Fiore extended their help to the Catholics in meeting their spiritual needs.
 Consistent with their vocation of the Salesians of Don Bosco.
 They concentrated their activities on the youth.
 They taught catechism to the children and involved themselves in social activities, sports etc. By this the Salesians earned themselves a couple of vocations to the priesthood and religious life.
-The Sisters of St. Anne's of Bangalore led by Sr. Angela Mercy began primary education for the children by starting a school in front of ITI.
-They visited homes and brought help to the poor.

 With the expansion of them, there was a remarkable rise in the catholic population in and around the ITI Township.
 As a result, the place of worship designated by the authorities was found inadequate.
 A permanent place of worship was found absolutely necessary.
 The enthusiastic Catholics made an earnest appeal to the government for a piece of land in the Colony for a Church.
 The government refused to yield to such a request.
-Then the Catholics approached Archbishop Thomas Pothacamury of Bangalore to build them a church near the township.
+So, they approached Archbishop Thomas Pothacamury of Bangalore to build them a church near the township.
 The Parish Priest of Thambuchetty Palya also strongly recommended the petition.
-The Archbishop suggested that the Catholics of buy the land and the diocese would build a church for them.
-The Catholics of seriously took this challenge.
-The leaders of the community organized the collection of funds.
-They went door to door asking for donations, conducted Christmas carols, put up stalls and canteens on the annual feast day of St. Antony at Thambuchetty Palya etc. When a substantial amount was collected, a piece of land was purchased in 1968 at Ramamurthy Nagar where the church now is.
+The Archbishop suggested that they could buy the land and the diocese would build a church for them.
+The Catholics of the area seriously took this challenge.
+The leaders organized the collection of funds.
+They went door to door asking for donations, conducted Christmas carols, put up stalls on the annual feast day of St. Antony at T.C Palya etc. When a substantial amount was collected, a piece of land was purchased in 1968 at Ramamurthy Nagar where the church now is.